Peanut Butter Pump Update | Shark Tank Season 11

 Daymond John doesn’t think it the Peanut Butter Pump is solving a real problem, and ultimately, Lori, Robert, Kevin, and Mark all go out for the same reason.

-Further, the listing on his Indiegogo page is for a 2-pack of pumps, for $68.
-He has also received more pre-orders since the show.
+The listing on his Indiegogo page is for a 2-pack of pumps, for $68 and he has received more pre-orders since the show.

 In the meantime, check out the other companies featured on Season 11 Episode 7, by following the links below: